-Fig. 7: (a): Phase 1 reward curves of models with and without access to joint angle feedback. (b): Phase 2 reward curves, learning from phase 1 models with and without access to joint angle feedback.
+Fig. 7: (a): Phase 1 reward curves of models with and without access to joint angle feedback. (b): Phase 2 reward curves corresponding to the two models.

 VI.
 CONCLUSIONS AND FUTURE WORK

 In this paper, we presented an end-to-end approach to learning a perceptive walking model for low-cost hexapods, to climb over high and dense joist structures.
 We also show zero-shot sim-to-real deployment of models on hardware in a constructed test environment that closely matches the proposed use case of our method in attics.
 Our method significantly outperforms the baseline methods in terms of both the number of joists it climbs over within given time and the average time it takes to climb over each joist.
 As shown in our ablation studies, the success of our method's sim-to-real transfer is credited to the effectiveness of our proposed depth image preprocessing techniques and including critical privileged information during phase 1 training.